Ebonsignori/income-tax-calculator/README.md

 After updating tax data, validate it with `npm run validate-tax-data`

 ## Generating OG Images

 1. Run the server with `NODE_ENV=development`, this can be done via `npm run dev`
 2. In another terminal run `npm run generate-og-images`

-`public/og-images` should be populated with screen captures for each page.
+`public/og-images` should be populated with screen captures for each state and city.

 [get-metadata.ts](src/utils/get-metadata.ts) makes sure each page has a `<meta` tag pointing to the matching OG image.